kovalev-sergey/lambda_proxy/README.md

 sam deploy --guided
 ```

+### Note on Deployment

+Sometimes after deployment, the endpoint may return `{"Message":"Forbidden"}`.
+This is a known AWS issue.
+To resolve it, go to the AWS Management Console, navigate to the Lambda function's configuration, find the Function URL settings, and resave the configuration by clicking "Edit" and then "Save".

 ### Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss changes.